I am a professional model. When I tell people this, the eyes-rolls I sometimes get in response reflect a common thought How is that a job?

 Hi Minh-ly,

-What a magneficent piece of work you have writen.
+What a magnificent piece of work you have written.

-Over the years, (I have seen a lot, being 79) I found that work plus talent to accomplish it, is parcially recongnized (with a few exception) only by those that benefit from your work.
+Over the years, (I have seen a lot, being 79) I found that work plus talent to accomplish it, is partially recognized (with a few exception) only by those that benefit from your work.
 They will, reluctantly, pay you the minimum fee that you can accept to do their work, thinking that it is way overpaid.

 I will share your post